We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-First published in 1980 this carefully researched biography is a fascinating account of a woman who was infamous in her time and whose mark can still be seen on the horticultural world today.
-Miss Willmott of Warley Place is republished to celebrate the 150th anniversary of Ellen Willmott’s birth.
+First published in 1980 Audrey Le Lièvre’s carefully researched biography is a fascinating account of a woman who was hugely respected in her day and who left an enduring mark on the horticultural world.